 To answer this question, we will take a closer look at the contents of 1 cup of whole wheat spaghetti vs. refined/ enriched spaghetti.
 The comparison will include calories, Protein, Carbs, Fat, and Fiber content and the effect on blood sugar and insulin levels.
 (1,2)

 Whole wheat pasta contains 174 Calories compared to 220 Calories in white pasta.
-Simply put, whole wheat pasta is a better option for reducing calories and creating a caloric deficit for those who need to lose weight.
+Simply put, whole wheat is a better option for reducing calories and creating a caloric deficit for those who need to lose weight.

 Protein, Carbs, Fat, and Fibers: